-- 11. Pertinent to this case, the County undertook a pre-employment interview of McMullen on March 8, 1985, at which time he admitted limited use of marijuana some 9 years previously.
-Here, the proof demonstrates that McMullen's use of marijuana was indeed limited, probably numbering little more than twice, and that his use occurred during high school, when he was 17 or 18 years of age.
-Since that time, McMullen has not used any controlled substances. - 12.
-Notwithstanding the County's conclusion, based on its investigation and analysis of McMullen's background, that McMullen possessed the requisite good moral character for employment and certification, the Commission proposed to deny certification based on his isolated use of marijuana over 13 years ago.
-The Commission's action is unwarranted. - 13.
-Here, McMullen, born January 7, 1958, used marijuana approximately two times, the last time being over 13 years ago when he was 17 or 18 years of age.
+- 11. Pertinent to this case, the County undertook a pre-employment interview of Morales on December 18, 1985, at which time he divulged that, as to arrests, he had been arrested one time in 1980 for carrying a concealed weapon and that, as to drug usage, he had used marijuana one time "many, years ago."
+Regarding the use of marijuana, the proof demonstrated that Morales had used it but once, and that was in 1976, when he was 17 years old and attending high school.
+Regarding his arrest for carrying a concealed weapon, the proof demonstrates that in August 1980, Morales was stopped while driving in the City of Miami Beach for a "routine traffic offenses (unsafe equipment)."
+Following the stop, Morales volunteered to the officers that he had a .25 caliber automatic pistol under the driver's seat which, upon discovery by the officers, resulted in his arrest.
+No charges were filed, however, as a consequence of that arrest, and Morales' arrest record was expunged and sealed by court order in August 1985. - 12.
+Notwithstanding the County's conclusion, based on its investigation and analysis of Morales' background, that Morales possessed the requisite good moral character for employment and certification, the Commission proposed to deny certification based on the foregoing incidents.
+The Commission's action is not warranted by the proof. - 13.
+Here, Morales, born March 9, 1959, used marijuana one time, 13 years ago when he was 17 years of age.
 Such isolated and dated usage can hardly be termed proximate or frequent within the meaning of rule 11B-27.0011(2), or persuasive evidence of bad moral character.
+Nor, can Morales' arrest for carrying a concealed weapon, considering what has occurred in his life since that time, be considered persuasive proof, if it ever was, of bad moral character.
 4/ - 14.
-Following his graduation from high school, McMullen joined the U.S. Army, where he served honorably for three years as a military policeman.
-He enjoyed a secret security clearance, and his periodic drug screenings met with negative results.
-Following his discharge from the service, McMullen was employed for a few months by Gulf Life Insurance Company, and then by Florida Power & Light Company until he was employed by the County. - 15.
-To date, McMullen has been employed by the County as a corrections officer, a position of trust and confidence, for approximately four years, and was recently promoted to the rank of corporal.
-His annual evaluations have been above satisfactory, and his periodic drug screenings have all met with negative results.
-By those who know of him, he is considered an excellent employee, observant of the rules, honest, fair and respectful of the rights of others. - 16.
-Overall, McMullen has demonstrated that he possessed the requisite good moral character when he was employed by the County as a correctional officer, and has demonstrated in this de novo proceeding that he currently possesses the requisite good moral character for certification.
+Morales graduated from high school in 1981, and entered the U.S. Army in 1982 where he served honorably for over three years.
+During his service he attained the rank of sergeant, enjoyed a top secret security clearance, garnered several commendations, and all drug screenings met with negative results.
+Following his discharge from the services, Morales was employed by the State of Florida, Job Services of Florida, until his employment by the County. - 15.
+To date, Morales has been employed by the County as a corrections officer, a position of trust and confidence, for almost three years.
+His annual evaluations have ranged from above satisfactory to outstanding, and his periodic drug screenings have all met with negative results.
+By those who know of him, he is considered an excellent employee, observant of the rules, honest, fair and respectful of the rights of others.

+16. Overall, Morales has demonstrated that he possessed the requisite good moral character when he was employed by the County as a correctional officer, and has demonstrated in this de novo proceeding that he currently possesses the requisite good moral character for certification.